 Blogging platforms make it very easy to create, edit, and publish your articles, and most of them are free!
 Sites like Wordpress, Medium, Tumblr, and SquareSpace are good examples.

-The advantage of using a platform is that it requires very little tech skills on your end.
+The advantage of using a platform is that it requires very little tech skills.
 These platforms make it simple and easy to create beautiful blog articles.

 The popularity of the platform you are using gives you access to their audience, who you can easily appeal to using keywords that relate to your content.
 This allows for the possibility of your articles being suggested to readers looking for similar content.

-The downfalls of these free platforms are that you do not have your own domain name and your content exists on a site that is not your own.
+The downfall of a free platforms is that you do not have your own domain name and your content exists on a site that is not your own.
 Customization of your blog is also more limited.

-The alternative is to create your blog on your nonprofit’s website.
+The alternative is to create a blog on your nonprofit’s website.

 While this may require some tech skills and a bit more work on designing your pages, you have much more creative freedom to reflect the image of your nonprofit.